 I have been wanting to write about this growing epidemic for several days but did not know where to start.
 So bear with me, as I attempt to share my feelings.

-As I listen to the news, read newspaper articles, and talk to those who have lost a love one through suicide, or attempted suicide, I am reminded that some children, teenagers, adults, middle age, and seniors are at a great risk.
+As I listen to the news, read newspaper articles, and talk to those who have lost a loved one through suicide, or attempted suicide, I am reminded that some children, teenagers, adults, middle age, and seniors are at significant risk.
 Some folks may exhibit signs of needing help, and some hide their feelings, leaving family and friends to wonder what they missed.

 Bullying, illness, drugs, and alcohol, physical and mental abuse, feeling of failing, and letting family and friends down, mental illness, and not feeling they fit in, are just a few on a list of many causes.

 So dear readers, how can each one of us make a difference?
-How can we reach out to a love one, or a friend who is struggling?
+How can we reach out to a loved one or a friend who is struggling?
 I know what I plan on doing.
 First, I want my friends and family to know how much I love them; and that my love is unconditional.
 Secondly, I want them to know that I will always be there for them.
-Importantly, I want them to know that I will always listen to them, and help them with whatever I can, but will not enable them.
+Importantly, I want them to know that I will always listen to them and help them with whatever I can, but will not enable them.

 Now for my personal story:

-While my grandson was in the hospital, he expressed the desire to help others, and that is what we are doing.
-He helped, and will continue to help serve meals at our local homeless shelter.
-I believe it is important, that my grandson knows and understands, that when we help others, we help ourselves.
+While my grandson was in the hospital, he expressed the desire to help others.
+And that is what we are doing.
+He helped and will continue to help serve meals at our local homeless shelter.
+I believe it is necessary that my grandson knows and understands that when we help others, we help ourselves.